Comparison15 min read

 Make prototypes work across multiple devices

 We live in an interconnected world.
 UX isn't limited to a single device.
 People engage with a whole ecosystem of connected devices.
-Hence, designers need to be able to prototype multi-device experiences.
+Hence, designers need to prototype multi-device experiences.

 Examples of a wide variety of multi-device scenarios: